ljuliandicarlo/Filestore/README.md

-# Filestore - Client side application that allows users to store and view their files on the Ethereum blockchain using IPFS.
+# Filestore - Store your files on Ethereum with IPFS.
 Build your first decentralized application, or Dapp, on the Ethereum Network with this tutorial!

 Here is a diagram explaining how the application works: